The best keto white bread substitution is here! This White Bread Keto Chaffle tastes just like regular sandwich bread.

 - Less Eggy: If you are someone who thinks that chaffles are too eggy (I know there are many of you out there), try using two egg whites instead of one whole egg.
 The yolks is always the eggiest part, so the whites by themselves shouldn’t give you any problems.

 - Using Different Flours: We prefer almond flour for this white bread chaffle, but if you don’t like almond flour or just prefer not to use, it coconut flour will work too.
 Coconut flour can sometimes become soggy compared to almond flour, but it will still give you the same great taste.
 Just remember that for every one part almond flour you use, you should use about 1/3 coconut flour.

 - Freezing & Reheating: Chaffles can be frozen and reheated really easily.
 If you are planning on freezing many white bread chaffles at once, you should consider freezing the chaffles separately on a baking sheet before tossing them into a freezer bag.
 If you skip this step, your chaffles will probably freeze together and be difficult to reheat.
 Speaking of reheating, tp reheat these chaffles all you have to do is pop them in the toaster for a couple of minutes.

 - Be Creative: Most of our recipes (and especially our chaffle recipes) and extremely adaptable, and this one is no expiation.
 Use these white bread chaffles to make whatever you would like.
 Add your favorite spices to the batter.
 Use them for French toast.
-Use these white bread chaffles in whatever ways your brain can think of!
+Why not try them with this Keto Pimento Cheese?!?!
+Be creative!